Peter King (saxophonist): Career

 Especially from the early 1990s, his style matured into a highly confident originality, going far beyond its initial Parker influences and absorbing harmonic and structural ideas from his favourite classical composer Bela Bartok.
 He flourished both as an improviser and a composer and found ways of combining jazz and classical techniques without diluting either.
 The results of this development were heard especially on his albums Tamburello (recorded in 1994), Lush Life (recorded 1998) and Janus with the Lyric String Quartet, which included a 1997 suite strongly influenced by Bartok and commissioned by Appleby Jazz Festival organiser Neil Ferber with funding from BBC Radio 3.
 In 2005, Peter King won the BBC 'Musician of the Year' award.

 King made appearances on albums by the pop group Everything But The Girl and on North Marine Drive by Ben Watt, who was a member of the group.
+Watt produced the album Crusade that King recorded for Blanco y Negro in 1989.

 In 2012, King appeared in the documentary film, No One But Me, discussing jazz vocalist Annie Ross.
 He appeared in the movies Blue Ice and The Talented Mr. Ripley.
 In April 2011, Northway published his autobiography Flying High, widely praised for its candour and honesty about his musical career and personal life, his international associations in the jazz world, and the many years in which he battled addiction.